โ† all work

-A cinematic, monochrome brand identity for the film production company founded by Antoine Dixon-Bellot and Kevin Harvey.
-Built on an abstract triangle and still water, with a framing system that runs from the logo all the way to the billboard.
+A monochrome identity for the film production company founded by Antoine Dixon-Bellot and Kevin Harvey.
+One triangle, one body of still water, and a framing system that runs from the opening title all the way to the billboard.

-BlackWater Pictures brand identity cover, triangles framing cinematic black and white portraits
+BlackWater Pictures brand identity, triangles framing cinematic black and white portraits

 The brief